Antonskoltech/Antonskoltech.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
 Hello!
 My name is Anton.
-I'm a researcher in autonomous robotics with a particular interest in computer vision (3D point cloud semantic segmentation) and deep learing for robust 3D perception.
+I'm a researcher in autonomous robotics with a particular interest in computer vision (3D point cloud semantic segmentation) and deep learning for robust 3D perception.
 I am also broadly interested in SLAM.

 I am currently a Data Scientist (ML Matching Team) at [OZON](https://corp.ozon.com/) Technology.
 Prior to this role, I served as Middle Software Developer (Localization and Mapping (SLAM) team) in Self-Driving Group in the same company.
 I have been working on developing of algorithms that underlie SLAM.